SharpFreek/GoldJuce/README.md

 🏡 Home Page Is The "index.html" File

-🖼️ Gallery Page Is The "gallery.html" File

-✍️ Blog Page Is The "blog.html" File

-🛒 Shop Page Is The "shop.html" File

-💃 CSS Folder Holds Styling Sheets For Each Page
+💾 CSS Folder Holds Styling Sheets For Each Page

+💾 JS Folder Is JavaScript Section

+💃 Tests Folder is test, or things am testing

 💻 To Watch The Site Being Built 👉🏽 https://geoffstengel.github.io/Juce/